 \section{Conclusions}

-Dirac materials, due to their peculiar band structure near the Fermi surface that prevents the photon from developing an in-medium effective mass, are promising targets to look for dark photon-mediated scatterings and absorption of light dark matter.
-In this work we discussed how anisotropies in both the Fermi velocities and the permittivity tensor give rise to a daily modulation of the DM interaction rate with a Dirac material.
+Dirac materials, due to their small band gap, are promising targets to look for scatterings and absorption of light dark matter.
+In this work we discussed how crystal anisotropies can give rise to a daily modulation of the DM interaction rate with a Dirac material.

 To this end, we generalized the discussion of Ref.~\cite{Hochberg:2017wce} to accurately take into account anisotropies of the crystal structure, which induce a mixing of the longitudinal and transverse dark photon polarizations during their propagation in the media.
-We then applied these results to the specific case of the Dirac material ${\rm ZrTe}_5$ finding no modulation for the absorption signal and a daily modulation of $\mathcal{O}(1)$ (see \Fig{fig:absmod} and \Fig{fig:absreachplot} (\Fig{fig:scattreachplot} ) we also provide new projected reach for the absorption (scattering) signal, which is one (two) orders of magnitude weaker in comparison to Refs.~\cite{Hochberg:2017wce} and \cite{Geilhufe:2019ndy}.
+We then applied these results to the specific case of the Dirac material ${\rm ZrTe}_5$ finding no modulation for the absorption signal and a daily modulation of $\mathcal{O}(1)$ for the scattering signal (see \Fig{fig:scattmod}).
+In \Fig{fig:absreachplot} (\Fig{fig:scattreachplot} ) we also provide new projected reach for the absorption (scattering) signal, which is one (two) orders of magnitude weaker in comparison to Refs.~\cite{Hochberg:2017wce} and \cite{Geilhufe:2019ndy}.
 This discrepancy, as discussed in Appendix \ref{app:comparison}, is due to an incorrect prescription for incorporating the dielectric tensor, which underestimated the impact of in-medium screening.

-Since the shape of the modulation signal depends on the orientation of the crystal with respect to the dark matter wind, these modulation effects can be used to validate any putative dark matter signal simply by changing the orientation of the crystal and observing a change in the shape of the modulation.
-Moreover, since the amplitude of the modulation (both for absorption and scattering signals) depends on the DM mass, a definitive observation of the modulation could be used to infer the value of the DM mass.
+Since, for the scattering signal, the shape of the modulation depends on the orientation of the crystal with respect to the dark matter wind, modulation effects can be used to validate any putative dark matter signal simply by changing the orientation of the crystal and observing a change in the shape of the modulation.
+Moreover, since the amplitude of the modulation depends on the DM mass, a definitive observation of the modulation could be used to infer the value of the DM mass.